-A termination letter is used to notify the receiver that the contract or agreement between them is terminating.
+A termination letter is used to notify the receiver that their contract or agreement is terminating.
 Terminating a letter template is used when you make a decision to fire an employee from your company or organization for the betterment of the business.
-Terminating an employee is a crucial task; if you are unsure about it, then you can see samples of termination letters to employee templates to write them in a better way.
+Terminating an employee is a crucial task; if you are unsure about it, you can see samples of termination letters and employee templates to write them better.

 A termination letter is also called a letter of contract termination, letter of separation, letter of employee termination, and letter of termination.
-A well-structured letter helps you to prevent any disputes, browse our collection to find termination letter samples and templates that contain all the essential elements that allow you to handle this task properly.
+A well-structured letter helps you prevent any disputes.
+Browse our collection to find termination letter samples and templates that contain all the essential elements that allow you to handle this task properly.
 See below to understand more about it.

 Download Free Termination Letter to Employee Templates